Newark Bears

-The Newark Bears were an American minor league professional baseball team based in Newark, New Jersey.
+The Newark Bears were an American independent league professional baseball team based in Newark, New Jersey.
 They were a member of the Atlantic League of Professional Baseball and, later, the Canadian American Association of Professional Baseball.
 The Bears played their home games at Bears & Eagles Riverfront Stadium.
 The team folded after the 2013 season.

 History of Newark baseball

 Newark was the home of several former minor league baseball teams, from the formation of the Newark Indians in 1902 and the addition of the Newark Eagles of the Negro National League in 1936.
 A Federal League team, the Newark Peppers, also played in 1915.

 The original Newark Bears were a team in the International League from 1926 to 1949.
 They played their home games at the former Ruppert Stadium in what is now known as the Ironbound section of Newark.

 The Bears of the Atlantic League

 The Newark Bears are named for the former Newark Bears team of the International League.
 The new team was formed in 1998 by former New York Yankees catcher Rick Cerone, a Newark native.
 However, the Bears played their "home" schedule at The Ballpark at Harbor Yard in Bridgeport, Connecticut that season while awaiting the completion of their new home field.
 In addition, the Bears played several home games during the first half of the 1999 season at Skylands Park in Augusta.
 The Bears inaugurated their new park, Bears & Eagles Riverfront Stadium, in Newark on July 16, 1999.

 Over the years, the Bears attracted star talent to their club.
 Ozzie Canseco played for the Bears in 2000 and 2001, and his brother José Canseco was with the team for part of 2001 as well.
 Rickey Henderson played the first half of the 2003 season with the Bears and was named Most Valuable Player in the Atlantic League All-Star Game.
 He was subsequently signed by the Los Angeles Dodgers but was released at season's end, and he returned to the Bears for 2004.
 Also in 2003, José Lima pitched for the Bears at the beginning of the season; after the Kansas City Royals signed him away from Newark, Lima won his first seven decisions for the Royals.